 Inclusive page numbers should be given for all references.
 Articles in press might appear in the reference list, however, unpublished material and personal communications should not be cited in the reference list, though they could be mentioned in parenthesis in the text.

 Ethics: Ethical considerations must be addressed in the Materials and Methods section.
-1) Please state that informed consent was obtained from all human adult participants and from the parents or legal guardians of minors.
+1) Please state that informed consent was obtained from all human adult participants and the parents or legal guardians of minors.
 Include the name of the appropriate institutional review board that approved the project.
-2) Indicate in the text that the maintenance and care of experimental animals complies with National Institute of Health guidelines for the humane use of laboratory animals, or with those of your Institute or agency.
+2) Indicate in the text that the maintenance and care of experimental animals comply with National Institute of Health guidelines for the humane use of laboratory animals, or with those of your Institute or agency.
 Studies that involve human beings or animals must adhere to the principles of the Declaration of Helsinki.

-Authorship: According to the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, released by the ICMJE, an “Author” is generally considered to be someone who simultaneously meets the following conditions 1, 2, 3, and 4.
+Authorship: According to the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, released by the ICMJE, an “Author” is generally considered to be someone who simultaneously meets the following conditions 1, 2, 3, and 4.

 1-Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

 2-Drafting the work or revising it critically for important intellectual content; AND

 3-Final approval of the version to be published; AND